mus264/264-tools/README.md

 # 264 Tools

-A modular kit providing high-level sound generation, processing and performance tools for students of Music 264 at Harvard University.
+A modular kit providing high-level sound playback, processing and performance tools for students of Music 264 at Harvard University.

 ![264 Tools modules](/source/modules-screenshot.png)